aurmer/cookit/README.md

    This API will allow the user to look for a meal to cook.
 We will include information about the dish to let the user decide whether that is their choice.

-2. USDA NDB API
+2. Google Calendar API

-   This API provides the user with more detailed nutritional information about the ingredients for their recipe.
+   This will enable users to create a calendar event on their Google account and invite their friends.

 ## JS Library Usage